 All participants are invited & encouraged to have an experience of the Spiritual Exercises either before, during, or shortly after their involvement with the seminars.
 They may do this by attending a five or eight-day retreat at a center of their choice, through participation in an 18th or 19th annotation program, or through a retreat designed by the Jesuit Schools Network and offered regularly as a companion to the seminars.

 Sessions begin with dinner on Monday evening and conclude before lunch on Friday.
 Each session includes time for large group presentations, small group conversations and time for personal reflection.
 Cohorts are led by a team of experienced Seminar alumni, who share their professional and personal knowledge and experience with the participants.

 The program has been designed with adult learning theory specifically in mind.
 Every effort is made throughout to incorporate approaches that respect the learning style preferences of participants.
 Above all else, the program attempts to model Ignatian Pedagogy by engaging Seminar participants in a continual interplay of experience, reflection and action.

 Approximately $3,000 per year (depending on cohort locations) which includes tuition, room and board, as well as all materials.

 Participation requires the nomination from a school president or principal (or their designee).
 Schools are invited to nominate participants (up 2 per cohort).
 Nominees complete a short registration form which includes selection of cohort preference.

 Three cohorts begin each fall and each cohort is limited to 18 participants.

-To nominate participants from your school, or for specific questions about the seminars and the curriculum, contact Bill Hobbs, EdD, the Seminars Director.
+To nominate participants from your school, or for specific questions about the seminars and the curriculum, contact Jeff Howard, the Seminars Coordinator.